-- Princeton's Global Meteorological Forcing Dataset (PGMFD v.2, hereafter Princeton) from 1901-2012 by Sheffield et al. (2006) - Global Soil Wetness Project Phase 3 (GSWP3) from 1901-2010 by Kim (Personal Communication, http://hydro.iis.u-tokyo.ac.jp/GSWP3/) - Water and Global Change programme (WATCH) from 1901-2001 by Weedon et al. (2011) - WATCH-Forcing-Data-ERA-Interim (WFDEI) from 1901-2010 by Weedon et al. (2014)
+- Princeton's Global Meteorological Forcing Dataset (PGMFD v.2, hereafter Princeton) from 1901 to 2012 by Sheffield et al. (2006); - Global Soil Wetness Project Phase 3 (GSWP3) from 1901 to 2010 by Hjungjun Kim (personal communication, 2018, http://hydro.iis.u-tokyo.ac.jp/GSWP3/, last access: 5 June 2020); - Water and Global Change programme (WATCH) from 1901 to 2001 by Weedon et al. (2011); - WATCH-Forcing-Data-ERA-Interim (WFDEI) from 1901 to 2010 by Weedon et al. (2014).

-Climate variables for the forest stands were extracted from the 0.5° x 0.5° grid cell of the global reanalysis/observational product in which the forest stand is located.
-The data is then kept at the original 0.5° x 0.5° resolution to allow for comparing the effects of choosing climate inputs for a vegetation model from a global reanalysis product as opposed to the local data presented in Sect.
+Climate variables for the forest stands were extracted from the $0.5^{\circ} \times 0.5^{\circ}$ grid cell of the global reanalysis/observational product in which the forest stand is located.
+The data are then kept at the original $0.5^{\circ} \times 0.5^{\circ}$ resolution to allow for comparing the effects of choosing climate inputs for a vegetation model from a global reanalysis product as opposed to the local data presented in Sect.
 3.2.3.
 The difference between the local data and the reanalysis data is most obvious for those sites located in complex, hilly terrain such as Collelongo or KROOF (Table 2).
 In these hilly locations the grid box average heights of the reanalysis products differ substantially from the heights of the site measurements.